 Ethereum is an open-source blockchain technology that launched in 2015.
 Ethereum’s “smart contracts” are what give it power, as it provides an autonomous platform on which applications can be built.
 Ethereum applications are decentralized-that is, they are hosted across multiple computers and not controlled by a single entity.
 The cryptocurrency Ethereum itself is also built on a secure blockchain network, and any transaction information may also be stored on this blockchain to ensure confidentiality and security.
 Moreover, the unique digital assets popularly known as NFTs are also built on Ethereum’s network.
 There are also interesting options where an investor can play nft and explore different worlds using these digital tokens.

 Since its release in 2015, Ethereum has quickly risen to prominence as the public blockchain best-suited for enterprise use.
 This, and the fact that Ethereum is open source, makes it the ideal platform for building decentralized applications (dApps).
-But what is a dApp, and why should your business care?
+But what is a dApp, and how beneficial is it?

 Ethereum is essentially an internet of value, and anyone can use Ethereum to create store, and exchange value in the form of a digital token.
 Due to Ethereum’s decentralized network is especially attractive to anyone who wants to use cryptocurrency for applications such as fostering a decentralized crowdfunding platform (e.g., Kickstarter) or even a decentralized exchange.